puthijyothi/testrepo12/readmefile.txt

-i am a software develop idm104 and idm10345  ddfgfh
+i am a software develop idm104 and idm10345 hfgfhgjhj